 - Paracord: Paracord has so many uses, but you must have some knowledge of knots to really take advantage of it.
 Don’t bother bringing it if you don’t.

-- Extra Tent Stake: Trust me, you’ll lose a tent stake at some point.
+- Extra Tent Stakes : Trust me, you’ll lose a tent stake at some point.
 Bring a spare for when that moment comes.
 A pole splint is another good one to have on hand in case you break a tent pole.

 CAMP HYGIENE: TOILETRIES

 These are some hygiene items that I often bring along on car camping adventures.
-I wouldn’t say that they are all car camping essentials, and I would suggest looking over the list and packing what you feel is neccessary.
-I also have a blog post specifically about outdoor hygiene tips: Eco-Friendly Outdoor Hygiene Tips for Hikers and Campers.
+I wouldn’t say that they are all car camping essentials, and I would suggest looking over the list and packing what you feel is necessary.

 - Toilet Paper